 The “Access options” allow you to choose whether or not you would like to make your work available in ProQuest as soon as it is published, or if you need to delay the release of your work in ProQuest (see Screen 4 instructions below for delaying release in OpenBU).
 Please note: even if you choose to delay the release in ProQuest, the citation and abstract of your work will still be available through ProQuest.

 Once you make your choice on this screen, and click Continue, Screen 3 shows you the actual text of the ProQuest publishing agreement.
 Please read it, and refer any questions about this agreement to ProQuest themselves at disspub at proquest dot com.
-Most people find the ProQuest agreement uncontroversial.
 You must accept this agreement before proceeding.